Internet2/comanage-registry-docker/docs/shibboleth-sp-postgres-compose.md

 cp chain.pem /docker/run/secrets/slapd_chain_file
 ```

-Put the X.509 certificate, private key, and chain files in place
+Put the X.509 certificate and private key files in place
-for Apache HTTP Server for HTTPS (it is likely these are the same as
+for Apache HTTP Server for HTTPS.
+The certificate file should
-for slapd):
+include the server certificate and any intermediate CA signing
+certificates sorted from leaf to root:

 ```
 cp cert.pem /docker/run/secrets/https_cert_file
 cp privkey.pem /docker/run/secrets/https_privkey_file
-cp chain.pem /docker/run/secrets/https_chain_file
 ```

 Put the Shibboleth SP SAML certificate and key files in place: